oroinc/documentation/commerce/user_guide/products/products/actions_main/create_simple.rst

       .. image:: /user_guide/img/products/products/ProductsCreate_Status.png
          :class: with-border

-   #) Enter a URL slug that is used to build a human-readable URL for the product page on the front store.
+   #) Enter a URL slug that is used to build a human-readable URL for the product page on the storefront.

    #) Configure units of quantity:

       .. image:: /user_guide/img/products/products/ProductsCreate_Units0.png
          :class: with-border

-      * In the **Unit Of Quantity** list, select the main product unit that is shown by default when you view the product details in the front store.
+      * In the **Unit Of Quantity** list, select the main product unit that is shown by default when you view the product details in the storefront.
 Available options: *each*, *item*, *kilogram*, *piece*, *set*.

       * In the **Precision** field, set the acceptable precision (number of digits after the decimal point) for the quantity that a user may order or add into the shopping list.
 Items and sets are usually whole numbers, and units like kilograms may get precision of 2 to allow buying a custom volume (e.g. 0.5 kg).